 The Flavasum Trust

 Young people don’t have it easy.
 The right job is difficult to find and education doesn’t always deliver.
-Some of the most vulnerable end up carrying a knife for an extra sense of security or joining a gang.
+Some of the most vulnerable end up joining a gang or carrying a knife for an extra sense of security.

-Reaching these young people and gaining their trust has been an uphill struggle for agencies and organisations trying to reduce youth violence.
+Reaching them and gaining their trust is an uphill struggle for agencies and organisations trying to reduce youth violence.

 The Flavasum Trust believes that the arts have an important role to play.
 We think disaffected young people respect creativity and can be engaged when ideas and issues relating to their lives are openly and honestly discussed.

-This is the reason why the Trust was set up – to help organisations using the arts reach more young people, and create new opportunities where the most marginalised and disaffected can find ways to change their lives.
+This is the reason why the Trust was set up – to fund organisations using the arts to help the most marginalised and disaffected find ways to change their lives.

 Reducing the number of young people carrying knives is our key aim, but that can never be enough.
-More must be done to help them live more positive lives, or society will have to deal with an angry and resentful minority who see no reason to change.
+More has to be done to help them live more positive lives, or society will have to deal with an angry and resentful minority who see no reason to change.

 Recent work

-In July 2022, we were able to support our partners – The Comedy School and Arc Theatre – perform their interactive anti-knife crime plays in 13 primary schools and 7 secondary schools in Luton, reaching a total of 3,900 students.
-In May 2023 we will publish our final Impact Evaluation of these school interventions.
+In July 2022, we were able to support The Comedy School and Arc Theatre perform their interactive anti-knife crime plays in 13 primary schools and 7 secondary schools in Luton, reaching a total of 3,900 students.
+In May 2023 we published our Impact Evaluation of these school interventions.

 In November 2022, we supported Arc Theatre perform its powerful youth engagement project to raise awareness of the realities of Stop and Search in six Luton primary schools, reaching a further 495 students.

-Previously, in March 2020, we supported The Comedy School reach 1,400 primary-school students in Luton with its anti-knife crime play, and in 2019 we reached over 6,000 London secondary-school students in 35 schools with our anti-knife programme facilitated by Nathan, and worked with the London Ambulance Service and the Metropolitan Police in Barking & Dagenham, Redbridge and Havering .
+Previously, in March 2020, just as COVID hit us, we supported The Comedy School perform its play for 1,400 primary-school students in Luton, and the year before we reached over 6,000 London secondary-school students in 35 schools with our anti-knife programme facilitated by Nathan Levy, and worked with the London Ambulance Service and the Metropolitan Police in Barking & Dagenham, Redbridge and Havering .

 More information here…